arnaudbos/i-rant/content/matrices-java-and-android.md

 * `AffineTransform.getScaleInstance(sx, sy)`
 * `AffineTransform.getShearInstance(shx, shy)`

-### Zooming example

-The 2x zoom at the center of the rectangle from our previous example can be achieved in the following way:
+For instance, the 2x zoom at the center of the rectangle from our previous example can be achieved in the following way:

 ```java